NLnetLabs/cascade/doc/manual/source/quick-start.rst

 it, unless you need to adjust the addresses it listens on or need to modify the settings relating to daemonization.

-.. important:: The machine running Cascade needs access to all nameservers of all zones and parent zones as well as authorized transfer (AXFR) access to the primary nameserver of all zones.
-   If that is not possible then it is best to disable automatic key rolls.
+.. important:: The machine running Cascade needs access to all nameservers of all zones and parent zones, as well as authorized transfer (AXFR) access to the primary nameserver of all zones.
+If that is not possible, then it is best to disable automatic key rolls in the :doc:`policy file <Policy File Format>`.

 Configuring Cascade
 ---------------------